janlelis/idiosyncratic-ruby.com/source/posts/28-operating-nothing.html.md

 ## 3 | Symbol Conversion

 Another conversion related use of `+@` is the following snippet, which also defines `-@`.
 It will convert `String` and `Symbol` into each other's representation.
-It can be used as some kind of alternative to libraries that provide [HashWithIndifferentAccess](http://api.rubyonrails.org/classes/ActiveSupport/HashWithIndifferentAccess.html)-kind functionality, by always explicitely converting the key:
+It can be used as some kind of alternative to libraries that provide [HashWithIndifferentAccess](http://api.rubyonrails.org/classes/ActiveSupport/HashWithIndifferentAccess.html)-kind functionality, by always explicitly converting the key:

     # Definition
     class String